kmhuff/crypto-hack/crypto-hack.md

 **Immediate Distance**: Roughly 10 ft.
 If you're this close to a creature, they can close the distance and hit you with a melee attack nearly instantly.

 **Short Distance**: Roughly 50 ft.
-The distance that a creature can charge in an Immediate Turn.
+The distance that a creature can charge in an immediate turn.

 **Medium Distance**: Roughly 150 ft.
 This is the maximum range that a creature with a ranged attack can attack without penalty.